 A few days ago I ordered some Yubico FIDO U2F security keys, after reading that they are a useful way to help secure various online accounts and keep intruders out.
-These cost US$18 each, either singly or in 50-unit bulk packaging.
+These cost US$20 each singly and $18 each in bulk.
 They arrived, packaged inconspicously, promptly after I placed my order.
 They’re cheap enough that they can be used for personal infosec or for your org or company.

 The individually packaged devices come in small vinyl pouches with tamper-evident seals.
-They are USB devices, for the the traditional USB A and B socket.
+They are USB devices, for the traditional USB A socket.
 They are narrow enough to fit in a USB socket even when another device is in the next socket.

 Personally, I have been using the Google Authenticator app on my smartphone for several years to provide two-factor authenticaion (2FA).
 Any online account of mine that supports 2FA has it.
 This includes email, github, dropbox, and others.
 However, the Authenticator has a frustrating limitation.
 Upon retiring one smartphone and replacing it for another, its settings don’t carry over.
 When this happened to me, I was able to recover access to most of my accounts by using one the emergency one-time passwords issued to me.
 But one service (I’m looking at you, AWS) doesn’t offer emergency passwords and I had to go through a manual recovery process.
 It was secure, but it took a while.